61c-teach/sp20-lab-starter/lab13/README.md

 	return global_sum;
 }
 ```

+We offered a little twist to test your implementation for this exercise.
 Try out the code (`make dotp` and `./dotp`).
 Notice how the performance gets much worse as the number of threads goes up?
 By putting all of the work of reduction in a critical section, we have flattened the parallelism and made it so only one thread can do useful work at a time (not exactly the idea behind thread-level parallelism).
 This contention is problematic; each thread is constantly fighting for the critical section and only one is making any progress at any given time.
 As the number of threads goes up, so does the contention, and the performance pays the price.
 Can we reduce the number of times that each thread needs to use a critical section?

 Task: fix this performance problem use OpenMP's built-in Reduction keyword.